GDQuest/website/content/product/krita/painterly-game-art/index.md

 description = "Do you want to become a better artist?
-This Krita course will teach you how to create professional 2d game sprites with the free, open source painting program Krita" product = "krita-tutorial-1" small = "Krita course" tags = ["krita brushes", "free krita brushes", "krita brush"] title = "Make Professional Painterly Game Art with Krita" type = "product"
+This Krita course will teach you how to create professional 2d game sprites with the free, open source painting program Krita" product = "krita-tutorial-1" small = "Krita course" keywords = ["krita brushes", "free krita brushes", "krita brush"] title = "Make Professional Painterly Game Art with Krita" type = "product"